 After Jayden's treatments were done, we, once again, headed home.
 This time, we were hoping to go back to a semi-normal life.
 The three month scan quickly came, where the results of the MRI showed that things were still shrinking.
 3 months later, he got another scan.
 This scan, however, was not what was expected.
 As we were receiving the results, the kick in the chest came again.
 We had received the news that the cancer was growing and that he was considered relapsed.

 After many calls, prayers, tears, and deliberation, we finally felt comfortable enough to be able to make the choice of getting treatments in Ann Arbor (St. Jude did not have another protocol for him to do for a relapse).
 After meeting with his oncologist, he began taking oral and IV chemotherapy in the beginning of July 2011.

 Through many MRIs, the medications being switched multiple times to ensure that it was doing the proper job, we continued on with Jayden's journey.
 He went through many trials, but he was still kicking the tumors butt!!

 In June 2012, Jayden had four hospital admissions (2 where he rode in a helicopter and 2 via ambulance).
 This time, it was for seizures.
-The doctors still seem stumped to exactly why he was having such horrible seizures, however, they ended up being able stabilize them in-between and were being controlled
+The doctors still seem stumped to exactly why he was having such horrible seizures, however, they ended up being able stabilize them in-between and we began having more control of them.